 Key Takeaways

-• Understand that hand-dyed yarns can have unique traits, like color changes or knots.
+- Understand that hand-dyed yarns can have unique traits, like color variations between skeins.

-• Consider alternating skeins of hand-dyed yarn to get an even color mix.
+- Consider alternating skeins of hand-dyed yarn to get an even color distribution.

 The Indispensable Role of a Gauge Swatch